RubyRondina/ProjectOne/README.md

 ## The Background

-We have been hired by a mobile game company to investigate player retention on the game's one year anniversary.
+As an analyst for a mobile game company, the task is to investigate player retention on the game's one year anniversary.
 There is a rich store of four tables as follows:

--Match information, including the players who matched against each other, and the outcome, -Player information, including information like the player's age and when they joined, -Item information, including the item ID and the price -Purchase information, including what player ID bought what item ID, and on what day.
+-Match information, including the players who matched against each other, and the outcome,

+-Player information, including information like the player's age and when they joined,

+-Item information, including the item ID and the price

+-Purchase information, including what player ID bought what item ID, and on what day.

 The Schema is as follows: